There are a lot of new concepts to understand and terminology to know during the homebuying process.

 Looking at homes without pre-approval puts you at a severe disadvantage.

-Your offer will take a back seat to others that come with financing that’s ready to go.
+Sellers have invested a lot of time to prepare their house for sale, so your offer will take a back seat to others that come with financing that’s ready to go.

 It’s also a good idea to seek pre-approval from multiple lenders.